shubhaankargupta/GANFT/README.md

 # GANFTs: Creating NFTs with Generative Models
 ![grid](media/nftgrid.gif)

-GANFT is an initiative to use GANs to create novel Crypto-Punk themed illustrations (very commonly used as Non-Fungible Tokens).
+GANFTs are an initiative to produce illustrations using generative deep learning models for the purpose of minting NFTs.
+So far, this project aims to use GANs to create novel Crypto-Punk themed illustrations (very commonly used as NFTs).
 Code and newer styles/methods will be uploaded soon.

-## Model
+## V1

 #### Generator